Game-Theoretic Frameworks for Epidemic Spreading and Human Decision Making: A Review: Epidemic Models Decision Models

 Utilizing protective resources such as wearing a mask and using hand sanitizer helps individuals protect themselves from infection without reducing their interaction with other individuals.
 Such interventions are also captured by a scaled infection rate $\alpha \beta$ \cite{ogura2016efficient,nowzari2016analysis} with $\alpha \in [0,1]$, which describes the fact that when contacting infected individuals while wearing a mask, susceptible individuals will less likely to be infected.

-Pharmaceutical interventions can be adopted when vaccines, antidotes, or effective treatment methods are available.
-Many works have studied the effect of vaccination on the spreading process \cite{gubar2015two,preciado2013optimal,andersson2012stochastic,hota2019game,trajanovski2015decentralized,adiga2016delay,bauch2004vaccination,li2017minimizing,mahrouf2020non}, which can be modeled in several ways.
+{Pharmaceutical interventions refer to the use of preventive medicines, vaccines, antidotes, or effective treatment methods when available.
+One example of preventive medicines is pre-exposure prophylaxis, which is proved effective in limiting HIV spread \cite{kim2014mathematical,pretorius2010evaluating}.
+Preventive medicines lower the infection rate $\beta$ of the target diseases.
+Individuals need frequent use of the medicine (e.g., daily or twice a day) to maintain a lower rate of infection to the disease.
+Preventive medicines protect individuals for a shorter period than vaccines \cite{pretorius2010evaluating}.
+Individuals can prolong the protection by constantly taking preventive medicines.
+Hence, to model using preventive medicines as an intervention, modelers use different ways to describe the cost and inconvenience of using preventive medicines than getting a vaccine.} Many researchers have studied the effect of vaccination on the spreading process \cite{gubar2015two,preciado2013optimal,andersson2012stochastic,hota2019game,trajanovski2015decentralized,adiga2016delay,bauch2004vaccination,li2017minimizing,mahrouf2020non}, which can be modeled in several ways.
 One way is to reduce the infection rate between an infectious and a vaccinated individual to $\beta_{vac}<\beta$ while those who are not vaccinated suffer a higher infection rate $\beta$ \cite{andersson2012stochastic,preciado2013optimal,hota2019game,adiga2016delay,bauch2004vaccination,li2017minimizing}.
 How small $\beta_{\textrm{vac}}$ is depends on the efficacy of the vaccine distributed.
 Another way to create a new compartment called `Vaccinated' and the rate at which individuals exit this compartment captures the protection duration of the vaccines\cite{mahrouf2020non,abouelkheir2019optimal}.
 The use of antidotes and the deployment of mass treatment accelerate the recovery process.
 As a result, The use of antidotes and the deployment of mass treatment are usually modeled by a recovery rate $\bar{\delta}$ higher than the natural recovery rate $\delta$ \cite{chen2021optimal}.